-Starter kill does not work.
+■ Starter kill does not work:

-- ➤ Is the correct starter wire being interrupted?
-If the car starts when the starter kill relay is completely disconnected, the wrong starter wire has been cut and interrupted. - > Yellow wire is not connected to true ignition.
+Is the correct starter wire being interrupted?
+If the car starts when the starter kill relay is completely disconnected, the wrong starter wire has been cut and interrupted.

+Yellow wire is not connected to true ignition.
 It is connected to an accessory circuit.

-Shock sensor does not trigger the alarm.
+Shock sensor does not trigger the alarm:

-Has the FACT system been triggered?
+Has the NPCTM system been triggered?
 If so, you will hear five chirps when disarming.
-To check this, turn the ignition key on and off to clear the FACT from memory, and then retest the shock sensor.
+To check this, turn the ignition key on and off to clear the NPCTM from memory, and then retest the shock sensor.
+For a detailed description of NPCTM, see Owner's Guide.

-Door input does not immediately trigger full alarm.
-Instead, I hear chirps for the first three seconds.
+■ Door input does not immediately trigger full alarm.
+Instead, I hear chirps for the first three seconds:

-➤ That's how the progressive two-stage door input works!
+That's how the progressive two-stage door input works!
 This is the instant response feature of this system.
 Even if the door is closed immediately, the system provides an instant trigger by chirping, and then progressing to a constant siren.

-Closing the door triggers the system, but opening the door does not.
+■ Closing the door triggers the system, but opening the door does not: